Common hazards

 - have solid fall protection on all sides

-- have wheels for ease of moving
+- have wheels for ease of moving.

 Less stable, higher risk

-Stepladder with work platform, platform ladder with fall protection
+Stepladder with work platform and fall protection.

 These ladders:

-- provide some stability
+- provide limited stability

 - are foldable and easily transportable

-The least stable, highest risk
+Least stable, highest risk

 A-frame, straight, single or extension ladders